-Ability to implement and interpret the simple experiments concerning the contents of the curricular unit.
+Ability to implement simple experiments concerning the contents of the curricular unit.

-Contribution to the growth of general culture regarding Physics; motivating for the study of other fields related to electromagnetism and, especially, for the knowledge of multiple applications of electromagnetism to modern societies.
+Contribution to the growth of general culture regarding physics and for the knowledge of multiple applications of electromagnetism to modern societies.

-1. Electrostatic field: application of Gauss’s Law; relation between electric field and electric potential; local equations of the electrostatic field and boundary conditions.
+1. Electrostatic field: Gauss?s law; electric field and electric potential; local equations of the electrostatic field and boundary conditions.
 Poisson and Laplace equations for the electrical potential.
-Stored energy in the electrical field.
+Energy stored in the electric field.

-2. Dielectric media: fields in dielectric media; classification of the dielectrics.
+2. Fields in dielectric media; classification of the dielectrics.

-3. Magnetic induction field: Ampère’s Law.
-Magnetic flux and Gauss’s Law for the magnetic field.
+3. Magnetic field: Ampère?s law.
+Magnetic flux and Gauss?s law for the magnetic field.
 Local equations and boundary conditions for the magnetic field.
 Mutual and self-inductance.
-Stored energy in the electrical field.
-Lorenz force and its applications.
+Energy stored in the magnetic field.
+Lorentz force and its applications.

-4. Magnetism in material media: fields in magnetic media; behaviour of the various magnetic materials.
+4. Fields in magnetic media; behaviour of the various magnetic materials.

-5. Electromagnetic induction: Faraday and Lenz’s Laws.
-Maxwell equations in the void.
+5. Electromagnetic induction: Faraday and Lenz?s laws.
+Maxwell equations.
 Wave equations for the electric and magnetic fields; unification of electromagnetism and optics.
-Poynting’s Theorem.
+Poynting?s Theorem.
 Hertz experiment.

-6. Electric circuits: transition regimes and stationary regimes in different types of circuits; oscillating circuits; analysis of circuits with alternating voltage sources.
+6. Transition regimes and stationary regimes in different types of circuits; oscillating circuits; analysis of circuits with alternating voltage sources.